mpatric/mp3agic/readme.md

 ### Setting ID3v2 field values

 Convenience methods are included to easily set common ID3v2 tags.
 Text encoding is chosen appropriately for strings (generally ISO8859-1 or UTF-16).
-If you wish to set frame data that does not have convenience methods, or if you wish to specify text encoding, or set meta-data on frames, direct writing of frames is possible (see further down on this page).
+If you wish to set frame data that does not have convenience methods, or if you wish to specify text encoding, or set meta-data on frames, direct writing of frames is possible (see below).

         Mp3File mp3file = new Mp3File("SomeMp3File.mp3");
         ID3v2 id3v2Tag;